-The farm, which is run by locals Brendan and Katrina Fraser (along with their two children) is the only Christmas tree farm in Queensland that is open to the public.
+The farm, which is run by locals Brad and Katrina Fraser (along with their two children) is the only Christmas tree farm in Queensland that is open to the public.
 An annual family visit would make a lovely Christmas tradition, and help boost the economy of rural Queensland.

 Things to do at Granite Belt Christmas Farm